Fast facts

 Post-secondary education paycheques create economic demand

-Universities and colleges are local economic drivers because they are labour-intensive and tend to pay competitive wages, commensurate with a more highly educated work force.
+Universities and colleges are local economic drivers because they are labour-intensive.
+Many of their employees—though certainly not all, as institutions have moved towards heavier reliance on precariously employed and lower-paid contract workers—are paid competitive wages, commensurate with a more highly educated work force.
 Some labour-intensive industries—like retail or food and accommodations—employ many people, but pay very low wages.
 That leaves low-wage workers with less money to pour back into the local economy.

 When governments spend money to support post-secondary education, it does not disappear from the economy.
 Much of it ends up in the paycheques of people who work in the sector—who then spend, save, and invest that money throughout the economy.
 This is important, because labour compensation is an essential foundation for consumer demand—and consumer demand drives more than half of Canada’s economy.